Join Us Image

 Outlook | iCal | Google

-We look forward to welcoming you once again to our annual Planning Conference, offering a full day of thorough, practical learning on the latest developments in planning law delivered by leading planning experts.
+Our annual Planning Conference offers a full day of thorough, practical learning on the latest developments in planning law delivered by leading planning experts.
 This year’s programme will explore the latest legislative and policy changes and case law developments, with a specific focus on areas of particular relevance to local authority planning lawyers and officers.

 Each session will provide attendees with the opportunity to ask questions and share their thoughts and experience.
 Whilst the event will be held across one day, all sessions will be recorded and made available to download, providing the opportunity either to engage for the whole day or to attend selected sessions on the day and then catch up in your own time.
 The Conference offers an ideal opportunity for planning lawyers, officers, and anyone working in a local authority planning team to get right up to date with the most important recent developments in planning law.